 A vast majority of parents surveyed in this study (85 percent) believe it is important for their children to learn a second language, and about one in four believe it will enhance their child’s career opportunities and boost employability.
 However, 45 percent of parents surveyed admit that their child or children cannot speak a second language.

-If you want your child to stand out from the crowd as first-tom job hunters, brush up on the habits of parents of successful people—and, of course, make sure they learn one of the three success languages!
+If you want your child to stand out from the crowd as first-time job hunters, brush up on the habits of parents of successful people—and, of course, make sure they learn one of the three success languages!